QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Luke 22:19, NIV [E])

 This creates a logical tension that many believers struggle to resolve: If the work of salvation was truly completed—"paid in full" in the sense John’s term tetelestai implies [I]—at the cross, why does the church return to the Table week after week?
 Skeptics often argue that if Jesus’ death were truly sufficient, any ongoing ritual would be redundant at best and a quiet admission of failure at worst.
-This audit will test that assumption against the text itself.
+This paper tests that idea against the Bible.

-The Source Code doesn’t leave this “finished” claim in the abstract.
+The Bible doesn’t leave this “finished” claim in the abstract.
 It explicitly applies “once-for-all” language to Christ’s sacrificial work:

-THE LOGIC If the sacrifice is once-for-all, it cannot be repeated without denying its sufficiency.
+SO If the sacrifice is once for all, it can't be repeated without saying it wasn't enough.

-This paper, QTM 306, is a systems audit designed to resolve this tension.
-We adopt the "Berean Protocol" (Acts 17:11 [E]) as our investigative virtue, examining the theological mechanics of how the "once-for-all" event of the cross interacts with the "ongoing" practice of the Table.
+This paper, QTM 306, works through this tension.
+We use the "Berean approach" (Acts 17:11 [E]) —check everything against the Bible—and look at how the "once-for-all" event of the cross interacts with the "ongoing" practice of the Table.

 To do this, we must distinguish between the accomplishment of salvation—the objective legal work completed by Christ in history—and the application of salvation—the subjective way believers participate in and receive the benefits of that work today.
-We will utilize the “Trust Fund” analogy [I]: the beneficiary does not add to the fund by withdrawing from it; they simply access the wealth that was already deposited.
+We use a “Trust Fund” analogy [I]: the beneficiary does not add to the fund by withdrawing from it; they simply access the wealth that was already deposited.

-In this audit, we will "steel-man" the major historical interpretations of Christ’s presence—from Transubstantiation to the Memorial view—evaluating each against the primary documentation.
-We will also address the "Security Warnings" found in the text, specifically the Corinthian context of partaking in an "unworthy manner" (1 Corinthians 11:27–32 [E]), and the eschatological horizon of the meal:
+We take the main historical views of Christ’s presence—from Transubstantiation to the Memorial view—and see how each fits the Bible.
+We also look at the Bible’s serious warnings, including the Corinthian context of partaking in an "unworthy manner" (1 Corinthians 11:27–32 [E]), and the eschatological horizon of the meal:

 (1 Corinthians 11:26, NIV [E])

 The goal is not to diminish the significance of communion, but to ground its significance in the right place: the finished work of Christ.
-We invite you to examine the data, parse the grammar of the institution narratives, and follow the evidence to a clearer understanding of why we commune when Christ has already said, "It is finished."
+We invite you to look at the wording, the flow of the passages, and the evidence of why we commune when Christ has already said, "It is finished."

 1.0 The Accomplishment: Defining "Finished"

-Before we can understand the ongoing practice of the Table, we must audit the event it claims to represent.
-If the cross was merely a martyrdom or a moral example, repetition would be necessary to maintain its emotional impact.
-However, the Source Code presents the cross as a transaction that altered the legal status of the believer permanently.
+Before we can understand the ongoing practice of the Table, we have to be clear about what the cross was.
+If the cross were only a martyrdom or a good example, we might need to repeat something to keep the impact alive.
+But the Bible presents the cross as a transaction that altered the legal status of the believer permanently.

 To establish this, we must examine the lexical data regarding Jesus’ final declaration and the structural argument found in the Epistle to the Hebrews.